Successful Return-to-Work Strategies: Symptom Checks [With WorkforceHub Timekeeping Software!]

 - Screen employees for COVID-19 symptoms before they enter the workspace

-- If an employee is found to have contracted the virus, perform contact tracing and notify coworkers who could have been exposed
+- If an employee is found to have contracted the virus, do contact tracing and notify coworkers who could have been exposed

-Why screen if COVID-19 can possibly be spread by people without symptoms?
+Why screen if COVID-19 can be spread by people without symptoms?

 What if employees lie about symptoms?